Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: Experimental Tests

 We use the results from Ref.~\cite{Buschmann:2015awa} for the branching ratio of the dark photon and Ref.~\cite{Madhavacheril:2013cna} for the individual efficiency factors.
 For non-leptonic channels, we evaluate $f_\text{eff}$ at $m_{\chi}/2$ to better account for the kinematic difference between direct and secluded annihilations.
 This is a good approximation since for hadronic channels the $f_\mathrm{eff}$ depend only weakly on $m_\chi$.
 For the $4\ell$ channels we make use of the dedicated calculation $f_\mathrm{eff}$ in \cite{Madhavacheril:2013cna}.
 These calculations are performed for DM masses as light as $m_\chi = 5$ GeV.
 To estimate the constraints on lighter dark matter masses, we extrapolate the result of the $4\ell$ channel down to $m_\chi = 1.5$ GeV which yields a value of $f_\text{eff} \sim 0.4$.
 We checked that the specific value of $f_\text{eff}$ does not affect our conclusions, and that a more involved calculation of this parameter should not change this number by more than a factor of 2.

 Imposing that the observed relic abundance of DM is obtained fixes $\alpha_D$ as a function of $m_\chi$ and $m_{Z_D}$.
 Since we found this result to be approximately independent of the value $m_{Z_D}$ for dark photon masses sufficiently below $m_\chi$ (and $m_Z$), we take $\alpha_D$ to be a function only of the kinetic mixing parameter $\epsilon$ (for fixed $m_\chi$) and retain $m_{Z_D}$ dependence only as defined in equations Eqs.~\ref{eq:feff},~\ref{eq:somer}.
 Only the out-of-equilibrium freeze-out and thermalized regions predict DM annihilation cross sections large enough to be constrained by indirect detection.
 We thus consider the portion of the relic curves with $\alpha_D (\epsilon) > \alpha_D(\epsilon_\mathrm{min})$, which determines a unique value of $\alpha_D$ at a given $\epsilon$.
 The resulting bounds are shown in Fig.~\ref{fig:indDet} for several values of $m_\chi$.
 We see that, as expected, CMB constraints are strongest for the lightest DM masses, extending down to the smallest values of $\epsilon$ and thus to the smallest overall annihilation cross sections.
 For $m_\chi < 15$ GeV, the right boundary of the exclusion is set by the requirement that $m_{Z_D} < m_\chi/10$, as this is the regime where our calculations are self-consistent.
-As $m_\chi$ increases, the value of the excluded annihilation cross-section decreases, and thus the CMB constraints become successively weaker for $15\,\mathrm{GeV}\lesssim m_\chi \lesssim 50$ GeV.
-Finally for $m_\chi = 100$ GeV the excluded parameter space increases again, as the Sommerfeld enhancement begins to kick in.
+As $m_\chi$ increases, the value of the excluded annihilation cross-section decreases, and thus the CMB constraints become successively weaker.
 Note that sizable portions of the projected sensitivity regions for DarkQuest, SHiP, and DUNE remain unconstrained\footnote{A similar conclusion holds for the FASER2 experiment \cite{Feng:2022inv}, which is not shown in the figure.}.